aaronmallen/hanami_db_provider_example/README.md

 # Hanami DB Provider Example

+## Context

+More context about this bug can be found on [hanami/hanami#1490](https://github.com/hanami/hanami/pull/1490)

 This app will raise an error because the `Parent` slice does not have a db configuration.
 To reproduce

 1. clone this repo